-The effective identification and management of risks and opportunities across
+The effective identification and management of risks and opportunities across the group are integral to the delivery of the group's strategic objectives.

 The group's approach to risk management is aimed at the early identification of key risks and the taking of action to remove or reduce the likelihood of those risks occurring and their effect.
 The board has overall responsibility for ensuring that risk is effectively managed across the group and the Audit Committee is responsible for reviewing the effectiveness of the group's system of internal control.
 This includes the approach to risk management and the procedures for the identification, assessment, management, mitigation and reporting of risk and assurance of mitigating actions.
 The group has a process in place for the continuous review of its risks.
 As part of the risk management process, each division reviews its risks and its mitigation strategies and actions and discusses relevant risks with each business as necessary.
 As part of that process, the most significant risks identified are collated into a Group Risk Register.
 The Group Risk Register is reviewed by the Group Management Committee (GMC) and the board.
 The effectiveness of current controls and the status and progression of mitigation actions and plans are monitored for each individual risk.